 It is essential that your summary flows naturally.
 Trying to incorporate your target keywords into your summary as you write may make your narrative come across as forced, impersonal or robotic.
 One alternative might be to draft the initial summary without caring about keywords.
 At this stage, simply write what you want to say.
 Once you have a draft you’re reasonably happy with, you can then go ahead to incorporate your target keywords into the narrative.

-your summary should be customer-focused and benefit-driven.
+Essentially, your summary should be customer-focused and benefit-driven.
 It should

 answer the following questions: